Want to boost your overall health and brain function?

 - Farmers’ markets and co-ops are always great sources for seasonal leafy greens.
 In spring, it is common to find spinach, leafy lettuces, collards, and chard.
 In winter, go for cabbage, kale, brussels sprouts, turnip, and mustard greens.

-- Grocery stores stock many leafy greens year-round, and, thankfully, their options are expanding.
+- Grocery retailers stock many leafy greens year-round, and their options are expanding all the time.

 Store leafy greens in the crisper drawer of the refrigerator.
 They can be washed before storing if they are thoroughly dried before packing.
 Otherwise, store them unwashed until ready to use to limit the amount of moisture on the leaves.